Skip to main content

 Intent Signal Timing

-Problem Acuteness: During periods of business pressure or change, prospects are more willing to invest time in potential solutions, making engagement bias more powerful.
+During periods of business pressure or organizational change, prospects are more willing to invest time in exchanges that might lead somewhere useful.
+The psychological cost of engagement drops when staying stuck has a higher cost than listening.

-Decision Windows: When prospects are in active buying cycles, reciprocity becomes more valuable because they need information and support to make good decisions.
+When a prospect is in an active buying cycle, reciprocity becomes more valuable because they need information to make a good decision.
+Providing it positions you differently than a vendor who only shows up with a pitch.

 Cultural and Industry Considerations